xtdb/core2/README.md

 **Experimental**

-Parts of Crux re-imagined in Rust.
+Parts of Crux re-imagined in Rust (nightly).

 See https://github.com/juxt/crux

 ## Building

+First, you need `rustup`, see https://www.rust-lang.org/tools/install

-You need libclang installed, as the wrappers for the C libraries depend on this to build.
+You also need `libclang` installed, as the wrappers for the C libraries depend on this to build.
 On Ubuntu this can be done via `apt install llvm-dev libclang-dev clang`.

 ```bash
 cargo build